laminlabs/lamin-blog/docs/nbproject.md

 ### Semantic vs. full dependency tracking

 The visual display of mismatching package dependencies between compute environments should be seen in the broader context of reproducibility vs. determinism.
-Reproducibility is “the ability of an independent research team to produce the same results using the same method based on the documentation made by the original team” (adapted from {cp}`Gunderson18`).
+Reproducibility is "the ability of an independent research team to produce the same results using the same method based on the documentation made by the original team" (adapted from [^gunderson18]).
 Computational determinism, in addition, requires the bit-exact same output for the same input.
-Whereas targeted experimentation or the certification of models for sensitive application areas should run in deterministic environments {cp}`Heumos22`, reproducibility is sufficient for many applications.
+Whereas targeted experimentation or the certification of models for sensitive application areas should run in deterministic environments[^heumos22], reproducibility is sufficient for many applications.

 Highly deterministic environments can be created with Docker & conda and managed on most data platforms.
 However, they don't ensure scientific correctness of results.